Gemcitabine (Gemzar ®)

 Risk of infection

-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding

-Some anti-sickness drugs can cause constipation.
-Let your doctor or nurse know if this is a problem.
+Some anti-sickness drugs can make you constipated.
+Tell your doctor or nurse if this is a problem.

 Loss of appetite

-Feeling tired is a common side effect of chemotherapy, especially towards the end of treatment and for some weeks after it’s over.
-It’s important to try to pace yourself and get as much rest as you need.
-Try to balance this with some gentle exercise, such as short walks, which will help.
-If tiredness is making you feel sleepy, don’t drive or operate machinery.
+Feeling very tired is a common side effect.
+It’s often worse towards the end of treatment and for some weeks after it’s over.
+Try to pace yourself and get as much rest as you need.
+It helps to balance this with some gentle exercise, such as short walks.
+If you feel sleepy, don’t drive or operate machinery.

-Less common side effects
+Less common side effects of gemcitabine

 Back to top

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
+This includes any we don’t mention here.

 Back to top

-Some medicines, including those you can buy in a shop or chemist, can be harmful to take when you're having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-It's not advisable to become pregnant or father a child while having gemcitabine as it may harm the developing baby.
-It’s important to use effective contraception while having this drug and for at least a few months afterwards.
-You can discuss this with your doctor or nurse.
+Your doctor will advise you not to become pregnant or to father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

 British National Formulary.
-62nd edition.
-2011.
+65th edition.
+2013.
 British Medical Association and Royal Pharmaceutical Society of Great Britain.